kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 A [trunk-based branching strategy 🗗](https://trunkbaseddevelopment.com){:target="_blank" rel="noopener"} source control model is recommended.
 See [How Microsoft develops with DevOps 🗗](https://learn.microsoft.com/en-us/devops/develop/how-microsoft-develops-devops){:target="_blank" rel="noopener"}.

-Gitflow is a legacy [Git workflow 🗗](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow){:target="_blank" rel="noopener"} that was originally a disruptive and novel strategy for managing Git branches.
+Gitflow is a legacy [Git workflow 🗗](https://web.archive.org/web/20250729133914/https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow){:target="_blank" rel="noopener"} that was originally a disruptive and novel strategy for managing Git branches.
 Gitflow has fallen in popularity in favor of [trunk-based workflows 🗗](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development){:target="_blank" rel="noopener"}, which are now considered best practices for modern continuous software development and [DevOps 🗗](https://www.atlassian.com/devops/what-is-devops){:target="_blank" rel="noopener"} practices.
 Gitflow also can be challenging to use with [CI/CD 🗗](https://www.atlassian.com/continuous-delivery){:target="_blank" rel="noopener"}.

 Each developer should have their own database copy instead of a shared database.
 The dedicated database could be either a local database using the free edition of [SQL Server Developer 🗗](https://www.microsoft.com/en-us/sql-server/sql-server-downloads){:target="_blank" rel="noopener"} or a solution like [Redgate Test Data Manager 🗗](https://www.red-gate.com/products/test-data-manager/){:target="_blank" rel="noopener"}.
 See [The unnecessary evil of the shared development database 🗗](https://www.troyhunt.com/unnecessary-evil-of-shared-development){:target="_blank" rel="noopener"} by Troy Hunt.

-Your SQL Server Database project choices are a SSDT ([SQL Server Data Tools 🗗](https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt){:target="_blank" rel="noopener"}) database project backed by a Git repository from Azure DevOps or GitHub depending on the client requirements or another solution like [Redgate SQL Source Control 🗗](https://www.red-gate.com/products/sql-development/sql-source-control){:target="_blank" rel="noopener"}, or [Redgate Flyway 🗗](https://flywaydb.org){:target="_blank" rel="noopener"}.
+Your SQL Server Database project choices are a SSDT ([SQL Server Data Tools 🗗](https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt){:target="_blank" rel="noopener"}) database project backed by a Git repository from Azure DevOps or GitHub depending on the client requirements or another solution like [Redgate Flyway 🗗](https://flywaydb.org){:target="_blank" rel="noopener"}.

 In some instances a desired-state based solution like SSDT ([SQL Server Data Tools 🗗](https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt){:target="_blank" rel="noopener"}) database project have needs beyond the [predepoloyment or postdepolyment scripts 🗗](https://learn.microsoft.com/en-us/sql/ssdt/how-to-specify-predeployment-or-postdeployment-scripts){:target="_blank" rel="noopener"} where an additional database project that executes migration type of scripts sooner in the pipeline that the database project deploy executes.